ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned the difference between a soft and hard reset.
 - Learned the danger of hard resets losing uncommitted work.
 - Learned adding a remote repository.
+- Learned fetching changes from a remote without merging.